Air Fryer Breakfast Potatoes

 • Potatoes.
 I tested Yukon gold, red, and russet potatoes, and while they all worked, I slightly preferred the texture of Yukon gold potatoes.

 • Olive oil.
-This is my preferred oil for air frying, but any neutral oil will work, like avocado oil or canola oil.
+This is my preferred oil for air frying, but any neutral oil will work, such as avocado or canola oil.

 How to air fry breakfast potatoes